 Antonio Alba Meraz, Extension Educator — Family Resiliency

 In this era of using of technology in money transactions, how common is paying with cash in the United States?
-Researchers from the Federal Reserve Bank of San Francisco concluded that U.S. consumers use cash with more frequency (in 40 percent of their transactions) than any other type of payment in their spending.
-Among those who do not have a bank or credit union checking account, using cash is an even more common practice: consumers that earn less than $25,000 use cash for a wider diversity of transactions compared to consumers with higher income.
-So what’s behind this practice?
+Researchers from the Federal Reserve Bank of San Francisco (2014) concluded that U.S. consumers use cash with more frequency (in 40 percent of their transactions) than any other type of payment in their spending.
+Among those who do not have a bank or credit union checking account, using cash is an even more common practice, and consumers who earn less than $25,000 use cash for a wider diversity of transactions compared to consumers with higher incomes.

 Why Pay With Cash?